Fiber Cement Siding Issues Homeowner Complaints and Class Action Lawsuits

 A True Texas Homeowner Story

 It is late in the evening and your children are getting ready for bed.
 After tucking them in, it is now your time to relax until suddenly you hear screams from one of your children’s rooms.
 You run down the hall to find that a wasp has entered your home’s interior from the gap in the fiber cement siding on the exterior of your home and realize that you have an issue.
-You quickly remove the nearest weapon of defence, your slipper and stalk the insect to ensure the child feels safe and is not going to be attacked by the insect.
+You quickly remove your slipper and strike the insect to ensure the child feels safe and is not going to be attacked by the insect.

 You take a few moments looking around, observing and listening soon discovering a buzzing sound inside the walls.
 With some more investigation, you notice that there is a small gap under the baseboard trim allowing wasps to enter into the inside of your home.